Dignāga: Apohavada and language

 Dignāga considered the interpretation of conventional and symbolic signs such as the words and sentences of human language to be no more than special or conventional instances of the general principles of inference or anumana.
 He takes up several issues relating to language and its relationship to inference in the fifth chapter of his Pramāṇa-samuccaya.

-During Dignāga's time, the orthodox Indian Nyaya school and also Hindu Sanskrit grammarians (such as Bhartṛhari) had discussed issues of epistemology and language respectively, but their theories generally accepted the concept of universals which was rejected by most Buddhist philosophers.
+During Dignāga's time, the orthodox Indian Nyāya school and also Hindu Sanskrit grammarians (such as Bhartṛhari) had discussed issues of epistemology and language respectively, but their theories generally accepted the concept of universals which was rejected by most Buddhist philosophers.
 Influenced by the work of these thinkers as well as by Buddhist philosophers of the Sautrantika school who rejected Hindu theories of universals in favor of nominalism (prajñapti), Dignāga developed his own Buddhist theory of language and meaning based on the concept of "apoha" (exclusion).
 Hattori Masaaki explains the doctrine thus:

 a word indicates an object merely through the exclusion of other objects (anyapoha, -vyavrtti).
 For example, the word "cow" simply means that the object is not a non-cow.
 As such, a word cannot denote anything real, whether it be an individual (vyakti), a universal (jati), or any other thing.
 The apprehension of an object by means of the exclusion of other objects is nothing but an inference.

 Works

 As noted by Hayes, the difficulty in studying the highly terse works of Dignāga is considerable, because none of them have survived in the original Sanskrit and the Tibetan and Chinese translations which do survive show signs of having been done by translators who were not completely certain of the meaning of the work.
-This difficulty has also led scholars to read Dignaga through the lens of later authors such as Dharmakirti and their Indian and Tibetan interpreters as well as their Hindu Nyaya opponents.
-Because of this tendency in scholarship, ideas which are actually innovations of Dharmakirti and later authors have often been associated with Dignaga by scholars such as Fyodor Shcherbatskoy and S. Mookerjee, even though these thinkers often differ.
+This difficulty has also led scholars to read Dignāga through the lens of later authors such as Dharmakīrti and their Indian and Tibetan interpreters as well as their Hindu Nyāya opponents.
+Because of this tendency in scholarship, ideas which are actually innovations of Dharmakīrti and later authors have often been associated with Dignāga by scholars such as Fyodor Shcherbatskoy and S. Mookerjee, even though these thinkers often differ.

+Pramāṇa-samuccaya

-Dignāga's magnum opus, the Pramāṇa-samuccaya (Compendium of Valid Cognition), examined perception, language and inferential reasoning.
-It presents perception as a bare cognition, devoid of conceptualization and sees language as useful fictions created through a process of exclusion (Apoha).
+Dignāga's magnum opus, the Compendium of Epistemology (Derge Kanjur no. 4203) and its auto-commentary (Pramāṇasamuccayavṛtti), examined perception, language and inferential reasoning.
+It presents perception as a bare cognition, devoid of conceptualization and sees language as useful fictions created through a process of exclusion (apoha).